Home > Academics > Co-operative Education

 When is a good time to hire a co-op student?

-Students typically begin work terms in September 1st, January 1st and May 1st.
+Students typically begin work terms September 1st, January 1st and May 1st.

 How does a student qualify for co-op?